White-footed mouse: Metabolism

-New York City mice exhibit local adaptations to diet-mediated selective pressures of urban habitats.
+New York City (NYC) mice exhibit local adaptations to diet-mediated selective pressures of urban habitats.
 Being opportunistic feeders, urban P. leucopus populations subsist on food discarded by humans as a readily available source of nutrition, thereby consuming a lot more fat and carbohydrates than rural populations.
 Results of a landscape genomics study showed evidence of positive selection in mitochondrial genes of urban mice that are responsible for lipid and carbohydrate breakdown and digestion.
 Isolated P. leucopus populations inhabiting NYC parks show signs of molecular-level adaptation to urban food resources.
 The differential evolution of metabolic processes in urban P. leucopus populations is thought to contribute to their success and survival in NYC urban forests.
 Furthermore, the morphology of urban white-footed mice may be changing to adapt to alternative food sources.
-For instance, the teeth of white-footed mice in New York City are shorter than the teeth of rural mice.
-This change in physical traits could be explained by the availability of higher-quality food sources in urban forests, which negates the need for long, powerful teeth.
+For instance, the teeth of white-footed mice in the city are shorter than the teeth of rural mice.
+This change in physical traits could be explained by the availability of higher-energy food sources in urban forests, which negates the need for long, powerful teeth.

 Detoxification

 Urban populations of P. leucopus may be under unique selective pressures due to increased routine exposure to pollutants and toxins.
 A comparative transcriptome study found evidence of positive selection acting on the genes of urban mice that play major roles in detoxification and xenobiotic metabolism.
 The genes under positive selection pressure include CYP1A1 and Hsp90, which are involved in the metabolism of foreign substances and drugs.
 High concentrations of heavy metals such as lead and mercury in NYC park soils pose a unique selective pressure that likely led urban populations of P. leucopus to develop metabolic adaptations to the toxicity of urban forest environments.
 Furthermore, exposure of pollutants is known to induce hypermethylation of DNA.
-A study showed that in urban white-footed mice, a gene coding for a demethylase enzyme is under positive selection.
+In urban white-footed mice, a gene coding for a demethylase enzyme is under positive selection.
 This means that urban populations of white-footed mice that live in highly polluted environments uniquely benefit from an active demethylase enzyme that removes methyl groups from DNA.